joelchrono12/joelchrono12.ml/_posts/2022-06-29-webp-conversion-and-code-highlighting.md

 do
   echo "Processing $f file..."
   # take action on each file. $f store current file name
-  cwebp -q 85 "$f" -o "${f%.*}.webp";
+  .jpg -q 85 "$f" -o "${f%.*}.jpg";
   #cat "$f"
 done

-sed -i 's/.jpg/.webp/g' $POSTS/* sed -i 's/.png/.webp/g' $POSTS/*
+sed -i 's/.jpg/.jpg/g' $POSTS/* sed -i 's/.png/.jpg/g' $POSTS/*
 ```

 I would not recommend running this script.
 I actually had to take care of some posts that mentioned `.png` or `.jpg` somewhere without actually using an image, such as other scripts and stuff like that.
 I also had some images that were in other subfolders and such, so this took a couple extra minutes.

 It really was nothing special though, the changes were done pretty quickly and now my website is overall lighter than before, which I guess its a good thing.

-I was quite inspired by [this post](https://1mb.club/blog/batch-webp-conversion/) by [Bradley Taunt](https://tdarb.org/), so go check him out too, although you probably already know him if you are into web development and such.
+I was quite inspired by [this post](https://1mb.club/blog/batch.jpg-conversion/) by [Bradley Taunt](https://tdarb.org/), so go check him out too, although you probably already know him if you are into web development and such.

 # Enabling Code Highlighting on my website